AEI Outfitter - Frequently Asked Questions

 Here are a few other notes to be aware of as you prepare for the online application process.

 1. You will need to have your CID# (Colorado ID) and your birthdate to set up a new account.
-If you can’t find your CID, you will have to call the CPW and recover it (1-800-244-5613).
-If you have previously purchased a hunting and fishing license in Colorado, you’ll have an account with them, but not a username and password.
-It is important to look up your existing account before attempting to create a new one.
-You do this by clicking on the ‘Lookup’ tab on the webpage and begin navigating the process from there.
+If you have never hunted in Colorado before, you will need to call into a CPW office and get a CID# created before trying to set up your online account.
 You will also need a unique identifier for registration (Driver’s license, passport, etc.).

 If you have never hunter in Colorado, follow the links to create a new account.